Fiserv/developer-studio-support/docs/registration.md

 ![User account Organization](../../assets/images/user-account/user-account-edit-organization.png)

-### Security Question
+### Security Questions

 Security questions are used to recover or reset a forgotten password.
-It is recommended to set them. **Please note** the questions and answers must be unique.
+It is recommended to set them. <br> **Please note** the questions and answers must be unique.
 So, no repeats.

 ![User account security questions](../../assets/images/user-account/user-account-security-questions.png)

 ### Data & Privacy

-Data and privacy page has links to Terms of Use and Privacy Notice.
-Additionally, user data can be downloaded and the account deleted from this page.
+Data and privacy page has links to [Terms of Use](?path=docs/terms-of-use.md) & [Privacy Notice](?path=docs/privacy-notice.md).
+Additionally, user data can be downloaded and the account can be deleted from this page.

 ![User account Privacy](../../assets/images/user-account/user-account-privacy.png)